Kaoplo/Kaoplo/README.md

 ### Hi there 👋

 My name is Kaoplo, but you can call me Keppy.
+Creator of pySnipe

+- Working with Python
+- Rust
-Currently working with NodeJS
+- NodeJS

-- High school student in Hungary
+- University student
-- Currently working on Discord bots
-- Arch Linux user
+- Linux enthusiast
+- Tech enthusiast